 Each section limited to 20 students.
 Fall semester: Professors Liao and Wagaman.
-Spring semester: Professors Liao and Stratton.2021-22: Offered in Fall 2021
+Spring semester: Professors Liao and Stratton.2022-23: Not offered

 (Offered as PHIL 25 and ENST 28.)
 As our impact on the environment shows itself in increasingly dramatic ways, our interaction with the environment has become an important topic of cultural and political debate.
 In this course we will discuss various philosophical issues that arise in such debates, including: What obligations, if any, do we have to future generations, to non-human animals, and to entire ecosystems?
 How should we act when we are uncertain exactly how our actions will affect the environment?
 How should we go about determining environmental policy?
 And how should we implement the environmental policies we decide upon?
 What is the most appropriate image of nature?